 How to change the hydraulic fluid in a log splitter?

-All hydraulic log splitter owners and users must learn how to maintain their equipment.
+All log splitter owners and users must learn how to maintain their equipment.
 Part of this is knowing changing hydraulic fluid.
 Remember these steps.

 1. Place a fluid tray or suitable container under the hydraulic tank.